ClintH/ixfx-docs/src/pages/flow/stateMachine.md

 const handlers = [
   {
-    // State is 'sleeping'
+    // If we're in the 'sleeping' state, move to next state
     if: 'sleeping',
     then: { next: true }
   },
   {
-    // State is 'waking'
+    // If we're in the 'waking' state, randomly either go to 'resting' or 'sleeping' state
     if: 'waking',
     then: [
       () => {